dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 }
 ```

-It happens because scope is the part of container.
+It happens because a scope is the part of the container.
 When resolving from top container id does not have the opened scope part,
-but laziness of `Lazy` and `Func` prevents throwing, cause we are not accessing scope yet.
+but the laziness of `Lazy` and `Func` prevents throwing, cause we are not accessing scope yet.
 When opening scope we are creating another container with the __bound scope__ part.
 But previously resolved services does not
 aware of the new container and new scope, therefore attempt to get actual value throws an exception.

-There is way to support such a lazy scenario, check the next section.
+There is a way to support such a lazy scenario, check the next section.

 ### ScopeContext

-ScopeContext (`IScopeContext` interface) is the __shared__ storage and tracking mechanism for current opened scope and its nested scopes.
+ScopeContext (`IScopeContext` interface) is the __shared__ storage and tracking mechanism for the current opened scope and its nested scopes.
-By default, `Container` does not have any scope context, and stores a scope directly in itself.
-When providing with scope context,
+By default, `Container` does not have any scope context and stores a scope directly in itself.
+When provided with the scope context,
-container may share the context with scoped containers, making possible lazy resolve outside of the scope and then getting value
+a container may share the context with scoped containers, making possible lazy resolve outside of the scope and then getting value
-when scope is available __in shared scope context__.
+when the scope is available __in shared scope context__.

 ```cs
 class Scoped_reuse_resolve_Lazy_with_scope_context